Subtilia Ranch is located in southern British Columbia, near a small town called Princeton, where we breed certified REAL Full Blood Wagyu.

 We personally hand feed the steers their special menu 2 times a day, to be able to closely monitor their wellbeing and growth.

-We produce a limited number of Full Blood Wagyu per annum for beef.
-We are proud to work together with some of the finest and best restaurants in British Columbia whom serve our Full Blood Wagyu beef.
+We produce a limited number of REAL Full Blood Wagyu per annum for beef.
+We are proud to work together with some of the finest and best restaurants in British Columbia whom serve our REAL Full Blood Wagyu beef.

 In recent years, efficient marketing efforts have elevated Wagyu to near-divine status among fans of fine food and drink.
 But they've also led to an influx of 'gold diggers' that actually chose to crossbreed the Wagyu with Angus or other domestic cattle.
 These crossbred animals also referred to as ‘American-style’ or ‘American Wagyu’.

 Still, it’s rare that you’ll ever see a brand boasting the title ‘crossbred’, because it just doesn’t sound very sexy.
 Unfortunately Wagyu in the United States only needs to have 50% original Wagyu genetics to be sold under the Wagyu name.
 By far the bulk of what is sold in the United States and Canada as Wagyu is at best 50% pure.

 In fact, there are only about 26,000 real registered Full Blood Wagyu (or 0.028% of the total 92.9 million cattle in the USA and Canada), and they all have to meet standards set by the American Wagyu Association.